Authentication

 Tableau Cloud supports multiple authentication types, which you can configure on the Authentication page.

-• Tableau with MFA: This authentication type uses a combination of 1) TableauID credentials that are comprised of a username and password, which are stored with Tableau Cloud and 2) after a successful TableauID authentication, the user is prompted to respond to an additional verification method before accessing the site.
+Tableau with MFA: This is the built-in and default authentication type.
+It requires users to provide a combination of 1) Tableau credentials (also called TableauID), consisting of a username and password that are stored with Tableau Cloud, and 2) an MFA verification method, such as an authenticator app or security key, to confirm a user's identity.
 For more information, see Multi-Factor Authentication and Tableau Cloud.

 Notes:

-• Access and management permissions are implemented through site roles.
+- Access and management permissions are implemented through site roles.
 Site roles define which users are admins, and which users are content consumers and publishers on the site.
 For more information about admins, site roles, groups, Guest User and user-related administrative tasks, see Manage Users and Groups and Set Users’ Site Roles.

-• In the context of authentication, it’s important to understand that users are not authorised to access external data sources through Tableau Cloud by virtue of having an account.
+- In the context of authentication, it’s important to understand that users are not authorised to access external data sources through Tableau Cloud by virtue of having an account.
 In other words, in the default configuration, Tableau Cloud does not act as a proxy to external data sources.
 Such access requires additional configuration of the data source on Tableau Cloud or authentication at the data source when a user connects from Tableau Desktop.

 About multi-factor authentication and Tableau Cloud

-About Google, Salesforce or SAML
+About Google, OIDC, Salesforce or SAML

-If you enable Google or SAML authentication on your site, you can select which users you want to sign in using external credentials, and which to use Tableau credentials.
-You can allow TableauID and one external provider on a site, but each user must be set to use one or the other type.
+If you enable external authentication on your site, you can select which users you want to sign in using external credentials, and which to use Tableau credentials (Tableau ID).
+You can allow Tableau ID and one external provider on a site, but each user must be set to use one or the other type.
 You can configure user authentication options on the Users page.

 Important: In addition to these authentication requirements described above, we recommend that you dedicate a site administrator account that is configured for Tableau with MFA authentication.
 In the event of an issue with SAML or the IdP, a dedicated Tableau with MFA account helps ensure that you have access to your site.